-• Caregivers will receive information about services and programs available to help them keep the person they care for at home.
-Limited financial assistance is available for caregiver respite, which allows caregivers to take a short break from their caregiving responsibilities.
-Support groups as well as workshops and training programs are available to help caregivers take better care of themselves and the person they are caring for.
+Caregivers will receive information about services and programs available to help them keep the person they care for at home.
+Limited financial assistance is available for caregiver respite, which allows caregivers to take a short break from their caregiving duties.
+Support groups, workshops and training programs are available to help caregivers take better care of themselves and the person they are caring for.
+See below.

-There are caregiver support groups in each county in the region.
-Come join us at any of them that fit your schedule!
+There are social groups for caregivers in each county within our region.
+Join any that fit your schedule!

 |County||Location||Date / Time||Contact Person||Telephone Number|